GitCadet/cn-metric-app/README.md

 ### 2. Containerising the Application

-Next, I containerised the Flask application by creating a "`Dockerfile`".
+Next, I containerised the Flask application by creating a `Dockerfile`.
 This file defines the environment for the Flask app, installing the necessary dependencies and exposing the required ports.
 Once the `Dockerfile` was set up, I built the Docker image.

 ### 3. Setting Up an ECR Registry on AWS